WAIFS AND UNSUNG HEROES;

 IN DISTRESS AND YOUR HERO COMPLEX:

-the Waif shared tales about former boyfriends or lovers who assaulted
+dating, the Waif shared tales about former boyfriends or lovers

-your fierce need to protect her--while assuring yourself, it'll
+inspired your fierce need to protect her--while assuring yourself,

 one of the "good guys!"
 During these storytellings,